Guide to Hiring a CFO

 CFOs can be divided into three broad categories: full-time (permanent) and part-time or fractional.
 The latter of which can be remote (virtual) or outsourced positions.
 As more companies move to remote and flexible workplaces, these titles are increasingly interchangeable but often broken out as so:

-In a nutshell, a virtual CFO handles all the activities of a traditional CFO—only remotely rather than in-person.
-They leverage cloud and other technologies to monitor and offer guidance on the financial health of a business.
+Virtual CFOs: In a nutshell, a virtual CFO handles all the activities of a traditional CFO remotely rather than in person.
+They leverage the cloud and other technologies to monitor and offer guidance on the financial health of a business.

 When is the best time to hire a CFO?